 Needmore is a tiny town located in the state of Pennsylvania.
 With a population of 153 people and just one neighborhood, Needmore is the 1106th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Needmore is generally considered to be a blue-collar town.
-64.56% of the Needmore workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Needmore is a blue-collar town, with 64.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Needmore is a town of transportation and shipping workers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Needmore who work in management occupations (15.19%), sales jobs (5.06%), and healthcare (5.06%).

 As is often the case in a small town, Needmore doesn't have a public transportation system that people use for their commute.